 This input from the tween girls really spoke to one of my main concerns about these characters.
 They are highly sexualized.
 Say whatever you want about the message of fitting in and celebrating differences, but each one of the main characters is dressed in clothing that looks like something that the Pussycat Dolls would wear, rather than a high school student.
 Even the “fearleaders” wear high heels when they’re doing stunts!
 This movement of the sexy into our children’s entertainment is alarming.
 If you want to show girls who are different learning to embrace that, why not make some of them different sizes and shapes, and ditch the sexy outfits?

 The themes of the webisodes are much like that of many shows directed at children in this age group.
 I watched a total of 27 webisodes for a total of 86 minutes and 19 seconds.
-Let me be clear that this content analysis was not a strict scientific experiment, but rather was my own personal attempt to see what kinds of themes were present in the webisodes that I watched.
 I wanted to see how much “kindness” and learning to love and accept your own and others differences were a part of the Monster High shows.
 I counted each time that I noticed a particular instance of the themes of Cruelty to Others, Popularity, Boys/Romance, Achievement, Fashion/Make-Overs, Kindness, and Friendship Problems.
 Overall, there were 37 instances of Cruelty to Others.
 This was the overwhelming theme that I encountered in these shows.
 The next highest number of instances was in the search for Popularity with 13 instances, 11 instances of themes of Boys/Romance, and 10 each for Kindness/Positive Friendship and Friendship Problems.